 One of the first changes Garagiola made was flipping the FM’s music format to country and changing the calls to Polk County’s Voice WPCV, calls that came to mean Powerful Country Voice after Frank Berry, a local, well-respected broadcast engineer, was hired to boost the FM to 100,000 watts.

-WPCV’s studios were in the Florida Citrus Showcase – now known as the Orange Dome – on Cypress Gardens Boulevard in Winter Haven.
+WPCV’s studios were in the Florida Citrus Showcase – later known as the Orange Dome – on Cypress Gardens Boulevard in Winter Haven.
 During the years Garagiola was owner (1973-1976), its sales department and management were separate from that of WONN (sister station, also acquired by Garagiola) which was headquartered in Lakeland.